zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

-Hooks are also application objects registered on events such as after/before add/update/delete on entities/relations, server startup or shutdown, etc. As all appobjects, they have a selector defining when they should be called or not.
+Hooks are also application objects registered on events such as after/before add/update/delete on entities/relations, server startup or shutdown, etc. As all application objects, they have a selector defining when they should be called or not.

 `Operations` may be instantiated by hooks to do further processing at different steps of the transaction's commit / rollback, which usually can not be done